Should You Help Your Adult Kid Buy a House?

 “This is a very important subject,” says Scott Hannah, President and CEO of the Vancouver-based Credit Counselling Society.
 “There’s lots to think about, but everyone needs to remember there is a huge difference between feeling obligated and being obligated.”

 Parents who can realistically afford to help with a down payment should consider a number of important factors, the first of which is whether that help would be a loan or a gift.
 Hannah says he personally prefers the gift option since he’s seen too many relationships fall apart over repayment issues.
 And he also prefers smaller gifts over bigger loans – but only under certain circumstances.

-Click through for the key things Hannah says parents need to think about when deciding whether to help out with home ownership.
+The key things Hannah says parents need to think about when deciding whether to help out with home ownership.